 Trapped lung, also known as unexpandable/unexpanded lung, is a term used where there is non-expandable lung after fluid removal, often thoracentesis.
-It is similar to but not entirely synonymous with the term lung entrapment, which is a similar condition but caused by active pleural disease rather than pleural inflammation from remote disease.
+It is similar to but not entirely synonymous with the term lung entrapment, which is a similar condition caused by active pleural disease rather than pleural inflammation from remote disease.

 Trapped lung develops as a sequela of pleural space inflammation from remote disease resulting in the development of a mature, fibrous membrane that impedes the lung from re-expanding.
-This creates a negative pressure environment in the pleural space, which is filled with fluid creating a pleural effusion.
+This creates a negative pressure environment in the pleural space, which fills up with fluid, creating a pleural effusion.
 Drainage of this pleural fluid will often result in unavoidable pneumothorax from parenchymal-pleural fistulae.

 Commonly noted to be associated with post-thoracentesis pneumothorax, and may have the following features 4: